isomerpages/nlb-learning/_singapore/Adults/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b>Raffles Place's New Image</b><br>
     Raffles Place in 1965 featured modern attractions such as an underground carpark, a rooftop garden, and a clock donated by a Japanese watchmaker.
 Experience Singapore’s commercial centre in the first year of Independence.
-For more archival materials from the National Archives of Singapore, please visit [Archives Online](www.nas.gov.sg/archivesonline).</p>
+For more archival materials from the National Archives of Singapore, please visit [Archives Online](www.nas.gov.sg/archivesonline).<br><br>
+		<small>Source: Berita Singapura.
+Courtesy of National Archives of Singapore </small></p>
  </div>
 </div>